robcecc27/CaptureTheFlag/README.md

    Remember this DynamoDB will remain after `Terraform Destroy` so you will need to manually remove if it's no longer needed.

+#### Note

+Remember to replace `<RandomNumbers>` in both the AWS CLI commands and the `main.tf` file.

+> Current version already has this commented out, to use S3 and DynamoDB you'll need to uncomment the lines listed below.

 *Additionally, you can store and manage your terraform state locally.
 You can choose to not create an S3 bucket and DynamoDB table and simply comment out lines 1 - 9 in the main.tf file.
 Save the changes.*

+### Getting the Environment up and running

 6. Initialize the Terraform working directory: